 Perhaps the voices of those who kept asking whether my initiative was economically viable and who would pay for my experiments were very loud.
 Or the new just didn’t want to come into the world.

-It seemed to me that in 2021 I was moving in a space of efficiency, where a constant “more of the same” commercialized the cargo bikes; a drive for efficiency that requires you to optimize existing systems.
+It seemed to me that in 2021 I was moving in a space of efficiency, where a constant “more of the same” commercialized cargo bike usage; a drive for efficiency that requires you to optimize existing systems.
 We are happy about cargo bikes in the cities, but actually those very inner cities cry for help; cry for a new thinking.

 But there was another space, that of functionality.
 In there, cargo bikes are a multiplier of sufficiency and regionality.
 But apparently there were no doors from one room to the other.